+Step 3.
 This interface shows the new partition is set as logical partition.
-After making other settings, click "OK" to go back to the main interface:
+After making other settings, click OK to go back to the main interface.

-Now, we can see a newly created partition namely partition L has emerged.
-Please click "Apply" button to apply changes to Windows 8.
-After application, users create partition successfully.
+Step 4.
+Now, we can see a newly created partition namely partition E has emerged.
+Please click Apply button to apply changes to Windows 8.
+After application, the new partition has been created successfully.

 You see!
 With the help of MiniTool Partition Wizard, you can easily create partition Windows 8.
 In addition, it has many other functions such as extending partition and merging partition, which can help you manage partitions in an effortless way.
 And it is totally free!
 Couldn't create a new partition with Disk Management?
 Get one to help you now!

 Seeing the introduction above, users now do not need to worry about the problem that system built-in Disk Management tool can't create partition in Windows 8 anymore.
 Try using this solution on your own.